 Where the use of derivatives is an integral part of the strategy of a fund, there should be a "look through" to the underlying economic exposure, and the current and expected long-term asset mix on this basis.
-However, there are certain derivative-based products where the benefit profile is not a smooth function of underlying investment returns, and particular care is required if these are part of the investment approach.
+However, there are certain derivative-based products where the benefit profile is not a smooth function of underlying investment returns (e.g. when options are used), and particular care is required if these are part of the investment approach.